-- Hypothermia: contrary to popular opinion hypothermia is unlikely to cause a swimmer to get into difficulties since it will take some time to become truly hypothermic; cold incapacitation and cold shock are the main culprits.
+Contrary to popular opinion hypothermia is unlikely to cause a swimmer to get into difficulties since it will take some time to become truly hypothermic; cold incapacitation and cold shock are the main culprits.
 Be aware that when you get out of the water and begin to warm up, warm blood from your core will cool quite fast as the peripheral blood vessels open up.
-This is the point where swimmers experience sudden coarse shivering (known as after drop – it’s the body’s attempt to generate heat).
+This is the point where swimmers experience sudden coarse shivering.